astrodatagroup/website/README.md

 5. Set `draft: false` in the header of your post or just delete the `draft` line.
 6. Open a pull request.

-Some day we might make it easier using issues and a bot, but no promises.
+Some day we might make it easier using issues and a bot.
+Till then, join the community by submitting a new post and be a part of the Family.